useflyyer/flyyer-docs/guides/ruby/rails.md

 > Repository: https://github.com/flayyer/integration-examples/tree/main/examples/rails

-Basically we are going to use [flayyer/flayyer-ruby](https://github.com/flayyer/flayyer-ruby) to format Flayyer URL and [kpumuk/meta-tags](https://github.com/kpumuk/meta-tags) to render them into the `<head />` of your views.
+Basically, we are going to use [flayyer/flayyer-ruby](https://github.com/flayyer/flayyer-ruby) to format Flayyer URL and [kpumuk/meta-tags](https://github.com/kpumuk/meta-tags) to render them into the `<head />` of your views.

 Add to your Gemfile: